2026 In-Person Bilingual Paddle Team Training

 5:00 PM17:00

-Join Irene Bailey, Program Director of Temenos Rising, and Columbia Slough Watershed Council for a free guided 2-hour forest bathing walk at Kelley Point Park in N Portland.
-This event is open to all community members, although recommended for those 16 and older.
+Join Irene Bailey from Temenos Rising, and Columbia Slough Watershed Council, for a free guided 2 hour nature connection and mindfulness exploration walk.
+This event is recommended for those 16 and older.
+Minors must be accompanied by an adult.

 Forest bathing is a nature connection experience inspired by the Japanese practice of Shinrin-Yoku.
 These immersive experiences offer the chance to break away from the stress of daily life and to find healing and nourishment through intimate engagement with the beings with whom we share this Earth home.